 A fiduciary may be held liable for breach under ERISA if they fail to disclose material information to plan participants, or if they otherwise misrepresent material information in such a way that misleads plan participants.
 For example, if a fiduciary fails to disclose that they are making high-risk investments with plan assets, thus substantially increasing the risk profile for plan participants, a court would likely find that the failure to disclose such investment (or misrepresenting such investment as low-risk) would constitute a breach of the fiduciary duty.

 If an insurer has failed to disclose pertinent information or has otherwise misrepresented relevant information, you may be entitled to compensation under ERISA, which imposes strict fiduciary duties on insurers and Plan Administrators.
 Here at Berg Plummer Johnson & Raval, LLP, our Houston ERISA lawyers have experience representing employee-claimants in ERISA actions involving fiduciary nondisclosure and misrepresentation claims.
-We have AV-rated attorneys and lawyers who have been recognized by publications such as Super Lawyers and the Best Lawyers in America, and are more than prepared to handle complex litigation against large companies with substantial resources at their disposal.
+We are more than prepared to handle complex litigation against large companies with substantial resources at their disposal.